wallacebrf/Synology-to-TrueNAS/README.md

 A lot detail on line will indicate that one should have approximately 1GB of RAM for every TB of disk space used for NFS to work best.
 I feel good information can be found here: <a href="https://www.youtube.com/watch?v=xp6g-8VS06M">Lawrence Systems - How Much Memory Does ZFS Need and Does It Have To Be ECC?</a>

-I plan to have 128GB of RAM in the system I will eventually build as it will have 14x 18TB drives + 4x 8TB drives and 6x 1.92TB SSD for a total RAW capacity of 295.52TB of space.
-As most of my space is comprised on large media files that basically never change, I do not anticipate any issues.
+I have 128GB of RAM in the system with 14x 18TB drives + 4x 8TB drives and 6x 1.92TB SSD for a total RAW capacity of 295.52TB of space.
+I have seen zero issues in this setup to date.
+My services all use approximatly 30GB of RAM, the rest has been used by either ARC or or marked as free.

 The big thing to understand about TrueNAS and the ZFS file system that accompanies it, is that it will use un-used RAM space as a cache drive.
 This caching is doing the same thing a read only NVMA cache does on Synology.
 It will save commonly accessed files in the RAM cache so it does not need to read the data of the hard disks.
 ZFS calls this ARC or `Adaptive Replacement Cache`.
 This cache again is for reading data off the system, it does not help writing data to the drives.